nbarkhina/MarioHTML/readme.md

 `npm install`

-Also supports mobile and joypads
+Also supports mobile and Xbox One Controller on PC

 ![alt](Images/screenshot.png)